sloorush/my-react-template/README.md

 - Prettier
 - Husky
 - Lint-Staged
-- All connections between Lint, Prettier and Husky.
+- All plugins for React, Lint, Prettier and Husky.

 All Dependencies-
     <pre>